 So, can you talk about just kind of the technical aspects and any difficulties in filming two versions of yourself together in this week’s episode?

 Yeah, that was a crazy day.
 You know, technically, you have your mark where you need to stand, as an actor, for the camera.
 It's hard to explain, but I'm talking to myself, so I had to go from one point of view to another point of view, and because of that, there weren't many changes, which I'm sure you saw, and people will notice, in my look, in my hair and makeup, my wardrobe.
-I didn't have any special effects, nothing to really hint at the fact that it was a real different version of Vanessa, other than, I think, there was just red eyeliner, [laughs] to be honest.
+I didn't have any special effects, nothing to really hint at the fact that it was a real different version of Vanessa, other than, I think, there was just red eyeliner, [laughs]

 So, it was definitely a challenge to make the dark Vanessa different without making her a caricature of the real Vanessa.
 I didn't want to make her overly evil to be like, “I'm a different Vanessa.”
 When you have contacts or makeup or all that stuff, it's easy to sell that you're different.
 So, that was really challenging for me, I think, as an actor, to make subtle differences that you can tell the difference, but technically, it's just very much about where you're standing, where you move.
 It's very tight, I think, physically.
 So, it was definitely challenging.

 Can you talk a bit about working with Nicole and Keeya?